You are here because you want to optimize a complex experiment. You

 have some way of judging the quality of your experiments, by measuring

 an experimental response.
 Your experiment is complex, because it

-has several experimental parameters (e.g., between four and twenty)
+has several experimental parameters (e.g., between 4 and 20)

 that interact with each other in unknown, unpredictable ways.
 You want